Nuo birželio 6 d. II-VI 10:00-17:00

-The history of the museum was complicated: the exhibition was dismantled after the return of the church to the religious congregation in 1989.
-The next phase in its history was also marked by transience: an exhibition of trades of inhabitants of the Curonian Spit was housed in rented premises between 1995 and 2002.
+Once the church was returned to the faithful, the exhibition was dismantled in 1989.
+An exhibition of trades of the inhabitants of the Curonian Spit was housed in rented premises between 1995 and 2002.
 In 2002, the museum moved to a new building on Pamario street in Nida.
-The new exhibition presents the traditions and trades of inhabitants of the Curonian Spit (hunting crows for food, fishing gear, boat models).
-A mannequin demonstrating a peculiar fishing technique, bumbinimas(fishing on ice by rousing fish), is particularly interesting to visitors
+The new exhibition opened in 2002.
+It presents the traditions and trades of the inhabitants of the Curonian Spit (hunting crows for food, fishing gear and boat models).
+A mannequin demonstrating a peculiar fishing technique, called "bumbinimas" (fishing on ice for the European smelt), is particularly interesting to visitors.

 A highlights of the exhibition is a licence issued to the owner of Nida Post Office Friedrich Casimir Kuwert in 1785 to brew beer in his inn in the post.
 The documents, photos and maps tell the visitors about the European post road which ran along the Curonian Spit.